 *If using refrigerated packaged rice cakes, soak rice cakes in cold water for 30 minutes before baking.

 This snack takes me back to the streets of Thailand, ladies selling little bags of sliced fruits with a side of dried chili peppers and salt.
-This pineapple skewer was inspired by those flavors - sweet, salty with a spicy kick.
+Our pineapple skewer was inspired by those flavors - sweet, salty with a spicy kick.

 what you will need: